Yemen’s crisis and the battle for Sanaa

 Sept.
 21 was a major day for Yemen.
 The prime minister resigned, the interior minister advised against confronting Houthi rebels who seized strategic positions in the capital, and President Abd Rabbu Mansour Hadi announced a deal that seemed to have accepted their conditions.

+However, this does not spell the end of Yemen’s crises, including the Houthi rebellion.
+Sanaa accuses foreign parties of incitement, with Hadi naming Iran as one of the Houthis’ supporters.
 It seems that the mistrust between Sanaa and the Houthis will continue, especially since fighting is ongoing in the capital despite the agreement.

+This unjustified escalation reflects a separatist tendency that threatens Yemen’s unity.
 Overcoming this crisis will need more than promises.
 Both parties’ commitment to dialogue as the only solution is a good start, but it requires mutual trust that in turn requires the Houthis to put Yemen before their sect.